xkollar/xkollar.github.io/data/posts/2026-01-25-tech-interview-ii.markdown

 <div class="speaker a">
 In any case earlier you correctly identified an issue with Fibonacci numbers:
 [they grow too fast](https://images.search.yahoo.com/search/images?p=they+grow+up+so+fast+meme).
-For example only the first 94 Fibonacci numbers fit into 64 bits, at which point one might as well have a static lookup table.
+For example, only the first 94 Fibonacci numbers fit into 64 bits, at which point one might as well have a static lookup table.
 <!-- length . takeWhile (\(a,b) -> toInteger a == b) $ map (\x -> (fib_fun x :: Data.Word.Word64, fib_fun x :: Integer)) [0..] -->
 </div>